justinmichaud/chocolate-doom/README.md

 and resolves them when shot.

 Disclaimer: This is not in any way affiliated with or endorsed by PagerDuty.
 I just made this for fun.
+Disclaimer: This code is full of potential buffer overruns and shell injection vulnerabilities.
+Please do not run this on an account you do not control!

 Screenshots: